NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Galactic Center

 Figure~\ref{fig:GC-meerkat} shows the sky distribution of the pulsars, the GC magnetar, and the OH masers, along with the relative magnitudes of their angular broadening, projected onto a MeerKAT radio image of the GC.
 The distribution of both $\tau$ and $\theta_{\rm d}$ supports previous inference that the GC scattering medium is non-uniform on scales as small as $\approx 0.1^\circ$ \citep{lazio99}, broadly consistent with a wealth of independent observations indicating an inhomogeneous, turbulent and multi-phase gas distribution in the GC \citep[][]{morris96,zhao10,ginsburg16,bally25}.
 Pulsars close to the GC show large spatial variations in RM across the GC region by magnitudes up to $\approx 3000$ rad m$^{-2}$ \citep{abbate2023}.
 These variations along with the radio image in Figure~\ref{fig:GC-meerkat} illustrate the severe complexity of the gas and magnetic field distribution in the region.

 Nonetheless, a conservative GC model should remain as simple as possible, given the small number of pulsars that trace the region and also that we are presenting a minimalist update to the NE2001 model.
 We therefore take the following approach: The $F_c$ parameter of the GC component is reduced significantly, in order to achieve consistency with the three GC pulsars that are observationally indicative of scattering from the GC (excluding J1745$-$2900).
 Due to the limited number of data points, we fit for $F_c$ primarily by minimizing the absolute mean logarithmic difference between predicted and observed scattering measures.
 Two of the pulsars are actually outside $H_{\rm GC}$ (the $1/e$ height) of the original GC component, and so we expand the GC component in the $z$-direction to encompass these pulsars (see Figure~\ref{fig:GC-meerkat}).
 For the GC magnetar and Sgr A*, we introduce a suppression in the scattering strength of the GC in a small ($0.09^\circ$ radius) sphere around the magnetar.
 Given evidence for foreground scattering of the GC magnetar and Sgr A*, a clump is added to the model with a distance and $F_c$ determined through simultaneous fitting of the magnetar's observed $\tau$ and $\theta_{\rm d}$; the clump density is left small in order to produce minimal contribution to DM and hence have minimal effect on the predicted distance.
-The adopted clump distance of 6.1 kpc from the GC is within the broad range of values we consider plausible based on the discussion of screen distances above.
+The solution for the clump distance of 6.1 kpc from the GC places it at the edge of the Car-Sgr arm in the model, and is within the broad range of values we consider plausible based on the discussion of screen distances above (broadly consistent with far screen distances inferred by \citealt{bower14} and \citealt{dexter17}).
 Figure~\ref{fig:gc-diagram} schematically illustrates the change in the scattering geometry between NE2001 and the updated model.